Selena (film): Plot

-Catching Selena hugging Chris on the tour bus, Abraham sacks him and warns a heartbroken Selena and the rest of the family with disbandment if they continue to disobey him.
-They secretly continue their romance, eventually eloping at the Nueces County courthouse.
-Selena insists, stating that Abraham will never willingly accept their relationship.
-The day after a radio station announces their marriage.
-Abraham tells Selena he is proud of her maturity, having realized that he was too harsh on her and Chris.
-The Quintanillas congratulate them, accept Chris into their family, and rehire him as the guitarist.
+After catching Selena hugging Chris on the tour bus, an apoplectic Abraham fires Chris, leaving Selena heartbroken, and threatens to disband the group if Selena follows him.
+Eventually, Selena insists that Chris marry her, stating that Abraham will never willingly accept their relationship, and they elope.
+The day after a radio station announces their marriage, Abraham tells Selena he is proud of her maturity, having realized that he was too harsh on her and Chris.
+The Quintanilla's congratulate them, accept Chris into their family, and rehire him as the guitarist.

-In 1994, José Behar and music executives from EMI Latin attend a Selena concert ("Bidi Bidi Bom Bom"/"No Me Queda Más"), offering her to record an English-language album, showing that she has successfully broken down cultural barriers.
+In 1994, music executives attend a Selena concert ("Bidi Bidi Bom Bom"/"No Me Queda Más") and offer her the chance to record an English-language album, showing that she has successfully broken-down cultural barriers.
 Selena opens her first Selena Etc. boutique and asks her fan club president Yolanda Saldívar to manage it.
-Her live album wins a Grammy for Best Mexican-American album, so her staff chip in to get her a celebratory gift.
-After claiming she knows the perfect gift and suggesting they give her all of the money to buy it, Yolanda gives Selena a ring resembling the Faberge eggs but does not mention it was a group present.
+Her live album wins a Grammy for Best Mexican American album, and her staff chip in to get her a celebratory gift.
+After claiming she knows the perfect gift and suggesting they give her all of the money to buy it, Yolanda gives Selena a ring resembling a Fabergé egg but does not mention it was a group present.
 Selena begins recording her crossover album ("I Could Fall In Love") and she and Chris plan to start a family together.

 One night, Abraham tells Selena fans are upset as they paid to join her fan club but received nothing.
 Other funds that Yolanda has been handling cannot be accounted for, and vital business records are missing.
-Summoned to Q-Productions and confronted by Abraham, Selena, and Suzette, Yolanda denies wrongdoing and says she will find the missing documents.
-While on the road Selena talks to her mother about being accepted in the English-speaking market and expresses thoughts about starting a family.
-While dreaming about the crossover tour ("Dreaming of You"), a smash cut is shown of a news report of March 31, 1995, where a paramedic is tending to Selena who is shot and killed offscreen by Yolanda after attempting to retrieve some financial papers.
-Yolanda ends up in a standoff with cops, putting her gun over her head to hold them off.
-After Selena dies, the family mourns her death and is followed by a candlelight vigil held by fans while a montage of the real Selena is shown.
+Confronted by Abraham, Selena, and Suzette, Yolanda denies wrongdoing and says she will find the missing documents.
+While on the road, Selena talks to her mother about being accepted in the English-speaking market with the upcoming crossover album and tour as well as possibly starting a family ("Dreaming of You").
+On March 31, 1995, Selena is fatally shot offscreen by Yolanda, who then ends up in a standoff into the night with police and negotiation units.
+The Quintanilla-Pérez family mourns Selena's death, while a candlelight vigil is held by her fans.